SmartCambridge/raspberry_pi_kiosk/README.md

 ```

 The `settime.sh` command will repeatedly attempt to retrieve a page from
-the smartcambridge.org web server and use the returned server timestamp to set the Pi
+the smartcambridge.org web server (feel free to edit the file to use any other web server)
-clock.
+and use the returned server timestamp to set the Pi clock.

 Test settime.sh manually on the command line with:
 ```